Myanmar Seeks Charges Against Reuters Reporters

 Reporters Wa Lone and Kyaw Soe Oo were arrested on Dec.
 12 for allegedly “illegally obtaining and possessing…important and secret government documents,” Myanmar’s Ministry of Information quoted police as saying.
 The reporters had met two police officers for dinner on the outskirts of Yangon, the country’s largest city, where they were handed documents believed to pertain to military operations against the Muslim Rohingya minority in Rakhine state.

 Prosecutors filed charges against the two journalists under Myanmar’s Official Secrets Act, an obscure law dating from 1923, under which they face up to 14 years in prison.
 Wednesday’s hearing was their second court appearance since being arrested almost one month ago.
-The reporters had been held in communicado at an undisclosed location by police for several weeks following their arrest, raising concerns that they had become victims of enforced disappearance.
+The reporters had been held incommunicado at an undisclosed location by police for several weeks following their arrest, raising concerns that they had become victims of enforced disappearance.
 The court extended their custody at an initial hearing on Dec.
 27 while their charges were investigated.

 Read more: One Week, No Word.
 Myanmar Is Under Pressure Over ‘Arbitrary Detention’ of Two Reuters Journalists